-Buying new furniture with a credit card, financing a car and agreeing to that variable rate mortgage all seemed like good ideas.
-That is, until you lost your job and couldn’t make your payments.
+Buying new furniture with a credit card, financing a car and agreeing to that variable-rate mortgage all seemed like good ideas.
+That is, until you couldn’t make your payments.

 Never fear!
 A credit repair company can undo the damage and have your score back to near-perfect condition in no time.

 Credit repair scams are rampant.
 Sure, there are some legitimate companies that will help sort out the details of your credit report, but many others are simply preying on desperate people.

 Before you fork over what’s left of your hard-earned money, know that the following things you might hear from credit repair companies are all untrue.

 Wouldn’t a do-over be nice?
 Some credit repair companies may say you can do just that.
 They may say you can get a new identification number that will make it easy to rebuild credit and erase past mistakes.
 Some companies may refer you to the IRS website to request an employer identification number, or EIN.

 The problem is that it’s illegal to request an EIN under false pretenses.
 It’s also illegal to lie on a loan application.
 And we certainly shouldn’t have to tell you that it’s illegal to use a fake Social Security number.